davenverse/shellfish/docs/introduction/index.md

 suspendingHello.unsafeRunSync()
 ```

-But this is not the usual way, the common way is to pass it to the `run` function (similar to the main method in scala, but for `IO`!).
-To to that, you have to extend the object with `IOApp`:
+But this is not the usual way; the common way is to pass it to the `run` function (similar to the main method in scala, but for `IO`!).
+To that, you have to extend the object with `IOApp`:

 ```scala mdoc:silent
 import cats.effect.IOApp